Juventus Vs. Inter Milan Preview, Odds: Derby D’Italia Is On Despite Coronavirus Lockdown In Northern Italy

-As Italy’s death toll from the coronavirus outbreak hit 233 on Sunday, with the total number of cases in the country nearing 6,000 according to a USA Today report, the Italian government has now locked down most of the country’s northern region — placing about 16 million people under quarantine.
+As Italy’s death toll from the coronavirus outbreak hit 233 on Sunday, with the total number of cases in the country nearing 6,000 — according to a USA Today report — the Italian government has now locked down most of the country’s northern region, placing about 16 million people under quarantine.
 But the biggest Serie A match of the season, the Derby D’Italia pitting Juventus against Inter Milan, will go ahead Sunday night.

 The city of Turin, home to Juventus who will host the massive match, has not been locked down.
 But the match will take place in a locked Allianz Stadium with no fans allowed inside.
-The game was initially scheduled to be played last weekend, but was postponed as the severity of the coronavirus crisis in northern Italy became evident.
+The game was initially scheduled to be played last weekend but was postponed as the severity of the coronavirus crisis in northern Italy became evident.

-As the current Serie A table stands, Rome-based club Lazio sits on top with 62 points, but having played 26 matches.
-Juventus sits two points behind, but with a game in hand due to the earlier Derby D’Italia cancellation.
+As the current Serie A table stands, Rome-based club Lazio sits on top with 62 points, having played 26 matches.
+Juventus sits two points behind but with a game in hand due to the earlier Derby D’Italia cancellation.
 Inter occupy third with 54 points, but with two games in hand due to coronavirus-related postponements.
 In fact, Inter Milan have not played a Serie A match since February 16 — and have played only their two UEFA Europa League Round of 32 matches against Bulgarian team Ludogorets in the interim.

 Inter’s home leg of the Europa League tie was also played behind closed doors.